giosil/wxdsb/README.md

 - `git clone https://github.com/giosil/wxdsb.git`
 - `mvn clean install` - this will produce `wxdsb.war` in `target` directory
+- `mvn dependency:copy-dependencies` - this will copy jars in `target/dependency` directory

 ## Create a Docker image